 Now for the ingredients.

 First, start with the blender.
-In it, place the cream cheese, eggs, sweetener, vanilla, and lemon extract.
+In it, place the cream cheese, butter, eggs, sweetener, vanilla, and lemon extract.
 Then blend from slow to high for about 40 seconds or until completely combined.
-Next, add the butter to the mixture and blend for another 30 seconds or so until smooth.
+Also, at this point, add in the lemon zest (if using) and pulse or stir it in until completely mixed in.

 Third, pour the wet ingredients into the almond flour mixture and combine well with a spoon or spatula until no lumps remain.